nikkatalnikov/apeiron/README.md

 **ALSO:**

-* Leap's code is shorter and more human readable than rxjsDom, which grants better debugging experience.
+* Leap's code is shorter and more human readable than RxJS-DOM, which grants better debugging experience.
 * Leap's end mission is **isomorphic development**: similar API for client and node.js (currently in development).

 ####**Install**